you're claiming your identity

 Claim your identity consciously

 This explores self-definition through language, drawing from spiritual traditions emphasizing creative power of 'I AM.'
-Be intentional about what follows 'I am'—you're actively defining yourself.
-Available as hoodies, tees, mugs, and canvas.

 Slide image